pomeroyb/carte-noire/_posts/2015-07-26-confinedxy-build-photos.md

 It's hard to get a good size reference from the photos... so here's ConfinedXY engulfing a MakerBot Replicator 2.
 ![](/images/confinedXY/IMAG1265.jpg)

-Not a bad build volume! {% twa twa-wink %}
+Not a bad build volume!

 We're waiting on a few more supplies before we move forward... stay tuned!